PG1003/bitmap/reference.md

 You must also be aware when using floating point numbers that a heatmap palette may return an adjacent color because floating points numbers are not infinit accurate.
 This effect may be noticeable when using a descrete palette.

+The interface of the heamap palette is an implementation detail and therefore not documented.

 ### `bitmap_view:decrease( x, y, value )`